The best things to do in Helsinki with kids

 The Chapel of Silence in Helsinki

 The chapel was designed by a Helsinki-based architecture firm and features a curved, wooden, windowless exterior and pale concrete walls inside.
 A skylight runs along the ceiling’s edge, allowing light to shine softly in.
-We loved our (short, sharp) visit to this chapel.

 Vintage Tram Ride